tikv/rfcs/text/2019-03-04-hibernate-raft.md

 ### RaftLogGc

-Apparently, only leader needs to tick.
+Because raft log is done by proposal, so only leader needs to tick.
 And when raft tick is stopped, this tick can be stopped too.
 When new write proposal arrives or a new leader is elected, the tick can be started again.

 ### SplitRegionCheck